Costume Quest 2

 Costume Quest 2 is a 2014 role-playing video game developed by Double Fine Productions and published by Midnight City.
 The sequel to Costume Quest (2010), Costume Quest 2 allows players to assume the identity of one of the two twin siblings, Wren or Reynold.
 Together with their friends, the group travels through the various in-game environments collecting candy and various costumes, in an attempt to thwart the plans of Dr. Orel White, who wishes to see Halloween banished forever.
 The game has an improved battle system and a time travel-based plotline.
-The downloadable-only title has been released on Microsoft Windows, OS X, Linux, PlayStation 3, PlayStation 4, Xbox 360, Xbox One, and Wii U.
+The downloadable-only title has been released on Linux, OS X, Windows, PlayStation 3, PlayStation 4, Wii U, Xbox 360, and Xbox One.

 Gameplay

 Costume Quest 2 is a role-playing video game in which the player assumes the role of one of two twin siblings: Wren and Reynold.
 The game follows the player character, their sibling, and certain ally party members found along their travels as they journey through time in an effort to stop a dentist named Dr. Orel White from destroying Halloween.
 The player can access both the past and the future, where the past is before the foundation of the children's hometown, and the future takes place in a dental dystopia.
 As in Costume Quest, the gameplay mostly involves exploring the environment, completing quests, trick-or-treating, and fighting monsters in turn-based combat as gigantic versions of their costumed selves.
 The game introduces many new combat mechanics not found in the original Costume Quest, such as counters and double attacks.